CasJam/zipmessage-site/src/_pages/coaching.md

       <div class="flex-1 text-base text-white font-medium
                   lg:text-xl lg:pb-4 lg:border-b-2 lg:border-yellow-500">
-        Share your ZipMessage link with a customer to invite them to a conversation.
+        Share your ZipMessage link with a student to invite them to a conversation.
       </div>
     </div>